micheles/micheles.github.io/_posts/2016-09-03-SHARE-computation.md

 ---
 layout: post
-title: Recent progress in the classical PSHA calculator (SHARE)
+title: Recent progress in the classical PSHA calculator
 ---

 The OpenQuake engine has always been about large calculations: however, now